How can you tell a blessing from a disappointment?

 “We must continually remind ourselves of the purpose of life.
 We are not destined to happiness, nor to health, but to holiness . . .

 “God has only one intended destiny for mankind— holiness.
 His only goal is to produce saints.
-God is not some eternal blessing-machine for people to use, and He did not come to save us out of pity— He came to save us because He created us to be holy.
+God is not some eternal blessing-machine for people to use.
+He did not come to save us out of pity.
+He came to save us because He created us to be holy.

-“Holiness is not simply what God gives me, but what God has given me that is being exhibited in my life.”
+“Holiness is not simply what God gives me.
+It’s also what God has given me that is being exhibited in my life.”

-When you look at your life and circumstances through the prism of holiness, the difficulties you encounter may not sting so severely.
+Looking at your life and circumstances through the prism of holiness, the difficulties you endure may not sting so severely.

-Indeed, your attitude may change so much, you can actually embrace the challenges.
+Indeed, your attitude may change so much that you can actually embrace the challenges.

-I’m not there yet in my own circumstances, but you may have a story to tell of when God met you in ways you didn’t expect when you dropped your expectation of living happily ever after on your own terms, and accepted His.
+I’m not there yet in my own circumstances.
+You, however, may have a story of when God met you in ways you didn’t expect.

 Tweetables